Voters in Colombia's referendum have narrowly rejected a peace accord between the government and the Marxist group, FARC.

-Turnout in the referendum was low, less than the 40 percent seen in recent congressional elections, a sign to some analysts that Colombians enthusiasm for implementing the ambitious accord is lacking.
+Turnout in the referendum was low, less than the 40 percent seen in recent congressional elections and sign to some analysts that Colombians' enthusiasm for implementing the accord is lacking.

 The FARC, or the Revolutionary Armed Forces of Colombia, whose numbers were halved to about 7,000 in recent years because of a US-backed military offensive, has agreed to turn in weapons and fight for power at the ballot box instead of with bullets.